erichare/harekaplan.github.com/README.md

 kaplanhare.github.io
 =====================

-The work of Eric Hare and Andee Kaplan.
+The work of Eric Hare & Andee Kaplan.
-Boosh.